 4. Only one global germplasm bank shares its genetic resources

 The long-term success of coffee cultivation relies on the availability of genetic diversity.
 Without it, the coffee industry, both small farms and big farms alike, risks finding itself unable to cope with the challenges of climate change, new pests and diseases and ever-rising demand.
 Every day that there is no global strategy for preserving coffee’s genetic diversity is a day we are losing vital resources.

-Creating a global coffee conservation strategy is key to addressing these challenges and providing a roadmap for the future sustainability of the crop and the livelihoods dependent on it.
-Working together with the Crop Trust, World Coffee Research is reviewing the world’s coffee germplasm collections—stored in field genebanks and in native forests around the world—and assessing the challenges that coffee and its genetic resources face, including an assessment of the significant gaps in collections and their links to in situ conservation.
-The project will identify high priority actions that need to be taken and ensure commitment by the coffee industry to invest in these actions, securing the long-term conservation of globally available coffee through the Crop Trust’s Crop Diversity Endowment Fund.
+Creating a global coffee conservation strategy was key to addressing these challenges and providing a roadmap for the future sustainability of the crop and the livelihoods dependent on it.
+Working together with the Crop Trust, World Coffee Research reviewed the world’s coffee germplasm collections—stored in field genebanks and in native forests around the world—and assessed the challenges that coffee and its genetic resources face, including an assessment of the significant gaps in collections and their links to in situ conservation.
+The project identified high priority actions that need to be taken and ensure commitment by the coffee industry to invest in these actions, securing the long-term conservation of globally available coffee through the Crop Trust’s Crop Diversity Endowment Fund.

 The cost of failing to act to preserve coffee’s genetic resources could be catastrophic for the entire coffee industry.
 Any one coffee tree in a threatened germplasm collection could contain a trait that could protect against devastating droughts or crop pests.
 Every day that there is no global strategy for preserving coffee’s genetic diversity is a day we are losing vital resources.
 But protecting coffee’s genetic diversity isn’t just about averting disaster.
 The same tree could have a trait with as-of-yet undiscovered quality or health-promoting traits.
 Unless we protect coffee’s finite genetic resources, we’ll never know.